Xana (musician): 2022-2023: Tantrums

+2024 - present: The Sex Was Good Until It Wasn't

+In 2024, Xana began releasing the first three singles from her upcoming album.
+In February she released "Better Kind Of Best Friend".
+In March she released "Homewrecking Era".
+In April she released "Monster."
 On May 10, 2024, Xana released her second album, The Sex Was Good Until It Wasn't.
 She went on tour in the United States that summer to support the album.

 Following The Sex Was Good Tour, Xana announced the Until It Wasn't Tour in April 2025.
 The tour includes a North American leg beginning in October 2025, supported by Siena Liggins, and a second leg in the United Kingdom in early 2026, supported by VANÈS.
 Strong demand during UK pre-sales resulted in venue changes to larger locations, including CHALK in Brighton, Strange Brew in Bristol, and Village Underground in London.

 Artistry

 Influences

 Xana has cited Avril Lavigne as her "first musical love" and inspiration at 6 years old, saying that "anti-pop very much formed the bones of my current sound.
 It allows the artist to branch out and can take so many different forms.
 I think that’s what makes it feel so authentic to the creator.
 I can experiment, try out different genres, themes and still sustain that anti-pop feel."
-She was inspired by Taylor Swift to write her own songs, and describes her and Halsey as among her biggest idols.
+She was inspired by Taylor Swift to write her own songs and describes her and Halsey as among her biggest idols.